hak5/usbrubberducky-payloads/payloads/library/execution/Follow_Someone_On_Instagram/README.md

 # Follow someone on Instagram

-This script can be used play a prank on friends by having them follow an Instagram account.
+This script can be used to prank friends by having them follow an Instagram account or it can be used by yourself to speed up this process.

-**Category**: Prank
+**Category**: Execution

 ## Description

-This script can be used play a prank on friends by having them follow an Instagram account.
+This script can be used to prank friends by having them follow an Instagram account or it can be used by yourself to speed up this process.

 Open a PowerShell, start a process trough the default browser that go to an instagram link like this one `https://www.instagram.com/alessandro_greco_aka_aleff/` closing the PowerShell.
 Then use some TABs to go to Follow button and then close the browser.